sg893052/sonic-buildimage/manageability/mgmt-framework/config_last_updated_ts.md

 ## KLISH

 No KLISH changes are anticipated, since this is largely intended for remote programmatic applications (i.e. controllers).
+However, this does not preclude updating the outputs of KLISH commands like *show version*, *show running-configuration*, or *show system* to display the time of last configuration change.

 ## RESTCONF